YinHK-gameDev/unity-learn/Event System/README.md

 -   `ICancelHandler` - `OnCancel` - Called when the cancel button is pressed

+> **Note**: Some interfaces need to be implemented in the script when using those events in the event system.
+However, the Event Trigger component in Unity is designed to provide a user-friendly way to handle various pointer and interaction events without needing to implement interfaces like **`IPointerEnterHandler`**, **`IPointerExitHandler`**, etc., in a script.
+Here's why Event Trigger works without implementing these interfaces.

 ### Physics Raycaster vs Event Trigger
 #### **Physics Raycaster**